 It’s an ancient technique, dating back to the 4th century BC.

 I create my own high-quality encaustic paint.
-It’s made with 100% pure pharmaceutical grade (USP) beeswax, which has been filtered without the use of chemicals and then I add a Singapore-grade damar resin.
-To create the various colours, I melt in the pigment into the encaustic medium.
-All of this results in the highest quality art paints.
+It’s made with 100% pure pharmaceutical grade (USP) beeswax, which has been filtered without the use of chemicals and then I add a Singapore-grade damar resin obtain from a tree.
+To create the various colours, I melt in the dry pigment into the encaustic medium.
+All of this results in the highest quality art paints .

 Encaustic paint is kept molten in a heated palette.
 In my artistic process, I apply the paint with a brush, or I let it drip on a wild cherry wood frame.
 Then with a blowtorch, I reheat it in order to fuse the paint on the surface and also between all the layers.
 The word “encaustic” comes from the Greek word enkaiein, meaning to burn in, referring to the process of fusing the paint.
 Although they come from the same root word, “encaustic” should not be confused with “caustic,” which refers to a corrosive chemical reaction.
 There is no such hazard with encaustic.